Juliet33/Sprocket-Customer-Analysis/README.md

 - Transactions
 - New Customers' List

-**3.2 Data Quality Issues and Recommendations**
+**3.2 Data Quality Issues and Recommendations:**

-A quite number of issues were identified in the datasets and you can find everything [here](https://github.com/Juliet33/Sprocket-Customer-Analysis/blob/main/Data%20Quality%20Assessment.pdf).
+Quite a number of issues were identified in the datasets and you can find everything [here](https://github.com/Juliet33/Sprocket-Customer-Analysis/blob/main/Data%20Quality%20Assessment.pdf).